Overview of Pennsylvania's Marijuana Laws

 As of right now, the laws surrounding marijuana use in Pennsylvania seem to be far too strict in the public eye, hence the possible upcoming reform.
 With many studies indicating the potential usefulness of marijuana and hemp, there has been a significant legal push to revise current legal standards and open the door for the lawful production and use of these substances in Pennsylvania.

-If you have questions concerning medical cannabis, contact Sacks Weston LLC today.
+If you have questions concerning medical cannabis, contact Sacks Law, LLC today.
 With 100+ years of combined experience at our disposal, we are ready counsel you and provide the representation necessary to protect your rights.
 Schedule your complimentary and confidential consultation today.

 Categories